kasanderh/NotePadTabbed/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Credits
- * Application icon made by srip perfect from www.flaticon.com
+ * Application icon made by srip from www.flaticon.com
  * Add note and remove note icon made by Pixel Perfect from www.flaticon.com
  * Open note, save note and info icon made by Freepik from www.flaticon.com